Customer Loyalty & Rewards

 Is demographics a factor?

-It may come as a surprise to learn that demographics absolutely plays a role in referral programmes.
 Millennials were the main focus for companies who wanted to capture new leads via referrals.
 Now that the buying power of Gen Z is increasing, the focus has switched somewhat.
-One thing is for certain; referrals are more effective amongst Millennials and Gen Zers.
+However, people of all ages will share a positive customer service with others.

 Challenges of Referrals

-• You’ll need to make the referral process seamless, engaging and rewarding for customers which may be difficult without the correct platform
+• You must make the referral process easy, interesting, and rewarding for customers

 Download the Customer Loyalty Programme Comparison Guide today for essential insights of how to choose the right loyalty programme for your brand.